 Learning in jobs of different complexity has attracted ample attention among researchers in cognitive psychology and economics.
 Contributions from psychology help us understand the fundamentals of learning, while the research in economics illuminates the economic rationale for the education and career choices of adults and firms.
-This thematic report reviews the literature in these two fields on the relationship between job complexity and learning.
+This thematic report reviews the relevant literature in these two fields on the relationship between job complexity and learning.

 In psychology, the dominant theory of adult intelligence distinguishes between fluid and crystallized intelligence.
-It argues that crystallized intelligence peaks during adulthood and is retained at its peak for a few decades, while fluid intelligence, or the ability to learn starts declining in the mid thirties.
-These insights have important implications for the timing of the investments in skills.
+It argues that crystallized intelligence peaks during adulthood and is retained at its peak for a few decades, while fluid intelligence, or the ability to learn starts declining in the mid-thirties.
+These insights have important implications for the timing of investments in skills.
 From such perspective, a unit investment in learning-to-learn ability should increase life-long individual productivity more than a unit investment in crystallized knowledge, because knowing how to learn helps individuals acquire crystallized knowledge faster.
-Hence, in a world where there is a tradeoff between learning and working, investments in skills should be made at times that maximize the development of fluid intelligence.
+Hence, in a world where there is an opportunity cost to investing in skill development, investments in skills should be made at times that maximize the development of fluid intelligence.
 From a traditional economic perspective, investing early in education increases life-time earnings because firms pay a wage premium for additional years of schooling.
+From the more recent economic perspective, mainly developed by Flávio Cunha and James J. Heckman, very early childhood investments in skills have very high subsequent economic returns, while these returns to skill investments diminish very quickly even during the phase of childhood.

-However, this is far from saying that it is optimal to stop learning at certain point in adulthood.
+However, this is far from saying that it is optimal to stop learning at a certain point in adulthood.
 Quite on contrary, research shows that significant amount of learning happens at the job, where employees acquire valuable task, industry and occupation-specific knowledge.

 This knowledge is reflected in individual earnings, job security and possibilities for professional promotion.
 Learning varies in tasks and jobs with different complexity.
-Most authors would agree that what complex tasks have in common is the information processing load they impose on individuals.
+Most authors would agree that what complex tasks have in common is the high information processing load they impose on individuals.
 Individuals, when subjected to tasks with different complexity, produce learning curves of different shapes.
 Simple tasks are associated with decreasing returns to practice and information, and complex tasks can result in periods of increasing returns to practice and information.